 Causes of Glaucoma

 Our eyes constantly produce a clear fluid called aqueous humour.
 It flows through the pupil and behind the cornea.
 After which it drains out of the eye through a trabecular meshwork or a ‘drainage canal’.
 For people with Glaucoma, the fluid does not drain out freely.
 Which then increases eye pressure or intraocular pressure (IOP).

-The optic nerve is responsible for carrying the images from the retina to the brain.
-Raised IOP damages the optic disc and nerve fibres essential for vision.
+The optic nerve is responsible for carrying images from the retina to the brain.
+Raised IOP damages the optic disc and nerve fibers essential for vision.

 Usually, Glaucoma affects peripheral vision.
 In later stages, it may cause “tunnel vision.”

 Who is at risk?

 - People with a family history of glaucoma

 - Those who use steroids for long durations